Central Nervous System Vasculitis

 How is central nervous system vasculitis treated?

-If the patient has another illness (such as lupus) that is related to the vasculitis, then that illness also needs to be treated.
+If the patient has another illness (such as lupus) or systemic vasculitis, then treatment should also include guidelines for the specific condition.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy